necyberteam/documents/communications-handbook.md

 All US-RSE members should be invited to Slack.
 New US-RSE members should be asked to join via [the link](https://forms.gle/CRsH7sKAk3UvZJfB9) on the main page of us-rse.org instead of only being invited to the Slack workspace so that there's a record of them and their email address is added to the list.

 Members can create (and archive) channels, can create custom emojis, and do other Slack things that are part of the default settings.
-The guideline is to be permissive with what members can do in the workspace until there is a need to implement tighter permissions to 1) enforce the code of conduct, or 2) manage the logistics of a growing membership list.
+Our intention is to be permissive regarding what members can do in the workspace until there is a need to implement tighter permissions to 1) enforce the code of conduct, or 2) manage the logistics of a growing membership list.

 ## us-rse.org Domain